|

 a couple weeks after Gun Shy ended,

-the sequel finds the two officers continuing to
+the sequel finds the two officers continuing

-adjust to their relationship, but things start
+to adjust to their relationship, but things

-supportive and protective toward Jay, and things
+scene.
+Dez is supportive and protective toward

-reports their personal relationship, and their
+Dez's nemesis reports their personal relationship,

-commanding officer restricts them from riding
+and their commanding officer restricts them

-together on patrol.
-This sets off a chain of events
+from riding together on patrol.
+This sets off

-that result in Jaylynn getting wounded, Dez being
+a chain of events that result in Jaylynn getting

-suspended, and both of them having to face the
+wounded, Dez being suspended, and both of them

-possibility of life without the other.
-They face
+the other.
+They face struggles - separately

-struggles - separately and together - that they
+and together - that they must work through while

-the gun."
+truly feeling "under the gun."

 |